ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 - "Understand basic differences among available shells and their use(s) in neuroimaging toolkits"
 - "Use a shell as a working medium"
-- "Explain the roles of some of the most important environment variables"
+- "Explain the role of some of the most important environment variables"
 - "Provide hints on efficient use of the collected shell history of commands"
 - "Explain how to make shell scripts more robust and less dangerous"
 - "Introduce basics of runtime and unit testing"
 keypoints:
-- "There are a number of incompatible shells; different neuroimaging tools may use specific shells and thus provide instructions that are not compatible with your current shell.”
+- "There are a number of incompatible shells; different neuroimaging tools may use specific shells and thus provide instructions that are not compatible with your current shell"
-- "A command line shell is a powerful tool and learning additional 'tricks' can help make its use much more efficient, less error-prone, and thus more reproducible.”
+- "A command line shell is a powerful tool and learning additional 'tricks' can help make its use much more efficient, less error-prone, and thus more reproducible"
-- "Shell scripting is the most accessible tool to automate execution of an arbitrary set of commands.
-This avoids manual retyping of the same commands and in turn avoids typos and erroneous analyses.”
+- "Shell scripting is the most accessible tool to automate execution of arbitrary set of commands; this avoids manual retyping of the same commands and in turn avoids typos and erroneous analyses"
-- "Environment variables play a big role in defining script behavior.”
+- "Environment variables play a big role in defining script behavior"
-- "You can automate testing of the execution of your commands to provide at least some verifiable guarantee of correct execution across different systems.”
+- "You can automate testing of the execution of your commands to provide at least some verifiable guarantee of correct execution across different systems"
-- "Shell scripts are powerful but, if misused, can cause big problems.”
+- "Shell scripts are powerful but, if misused, can cause big problems"
 ---

 > ## You can skip this lesson if you can answer these questions: &nbsp; &#8680;